patrycja-i-lesniak/currency-converter-1/README.md

 # CURRENCY CONVERTER - ver.1

-Author: Patrycja Lesniak
+Author: Patrycja Lesniak :hibiscus:
 * May 2, 2021
 * Work in progress.

-Simple currency converter - version 1 - converts PLN into other currencies based on the default exchange rate.
+Simple currency converter :moneybag: - version 1 - converts PLN into other currencies based on the default exchange rate.

 ## Exchange rates as of May 2, 2021